CarCareTruth Score

 No documented incompatibility with catalytic converters or fuel injection has been reported, and the brand positions it for the entire fuel system of modern gasoline engines.
 The brand makes no explicit catalytic-converter statement on this listing, so verify with the manufacturer before use in emissions-critical or warranty-sensitive applications.

-The bottle, the Amazon listing, and the brand product page all carry a Prop 65 cancer-and-reproductive-harm warning, even though this SDS revision's Section 15 does not name a specific listed substance.
+The bottle, the product listing, and the brand product page all carry a Prop 65 cancer-and-reproductive-harm warning, even though this SDS revision's Section 15 does not name a specific listed substance.
 That combination is treated as an active label warning; it most likely reflects a precautionary manufacturer warning tied to a trace aromatic solvent component in the proprietary blend.

 Marketing copy from STP, via Amazon.
 Not editorial.